-Provided very prompt neurosurgical intervention is available, to decompress the gland, typically with a transphenoidal approach then prognosis is good.
-Without surgery the majority of patients perish.
-Occasionally conservative management may chosen is selected cases.
+If prompt neurosurgical intervention with transphenoidal approach is available to decompress the gland prognosis is good.
+Without surgery majority of the patients perish.
+Occasionally conservative management may be chosen in selected cases.
 This is usually associated with irreversible hypopituitarism as well as often ophthalmoplegia and visual loss 5.

 The differential is broadly that of a pituitary region mass, but as these patients present acutely with acute or subacute blood products, it can usually be limited to pituitary region masses with intrinsic high T1 signal.

 - appearances are the same, but patients do not present acutely

 - whether or not the term apoplexy can be used in subacute presentations is debatable